 While previous Vax models had a more traditional design, the new SlimVac range looks similar to higher-priced rivals from Dyson.
 The cheapest equivalent from Dyson costs around £215, so this Vax is a tempting prospect.

-There are several variations in the range, with the only difference being the accessories you get in the box.
-We tried the top-end Total Home model, which comes with a combination floor tool, a hard-floor tool and additional mini tools for tricky-to-reach spots around the home.
+There are several variations of the SlimVac available, with the only difference being the accessories you get in the box.
+We've tested the top-end Total Home model, which comes with a combination floor tool, a hard-floor tool and additional mini tools for tricky-to-reach spots around the home.